Human Resource Management

 Toyobo implements “Short-term Overseas Business Training” in which around 10 employees in two separate groups from Japan are sent overseas for training each year (first and second half of the year).
 This motivates younger and mid-career employees to participate in Toyobo’s global business, and also represents a major opportunity for them to further their careers.

-In addition, local candidates for management from overseas offices are selected to undergo training in Japan twice each year.
+In addition, local candidates for management from overseas group companies are selected to undergo training in Japan twice each year.
 This aims to enhance their understanding of Toyobo and deepen interaction with employees who work in Japan.

 Initiatives for preventing harassment